cynraw/MERN/README.md

 db.collection.insertMany()

 In MongoDB, insert operations target a single collection.
 All write operations in MongoDB are atomic on the level of a single document.

+### Read Operations
+Read operations retrieve documents from a collection; i.e. query a collection for documents.
+MongoDB provides the following methods to read documents from a collection:

+db.collection.find()

+You can specify query filters or criteria that identify the documents to return.

 ### Data Modeling
 Process of structuring data in a way that optimizes storage, retrieval, and scalability.
 Since MongoDB is schema-less, developers have the flexibility to design the database structure based on application needs.